Universal Television: NBC Studios

-NBC's in-house production division, commonly referred to as "NBC Television Network" was founded in 1947 by RCA (NBC's former parent company).
+NBC's in-house production division, commonly referred to as "NBC Television Network" (not to be confused with the current trade name for NBC) was founded in 1947 by RCA (NBC's former parent company).
 One of its first productions was the children's television program Howdy Doody.

 In 1955, NBC acquired production company Kagran Corporation, and by 1956, changed its company name to California National Productions (CNP) and became its syndication and merchandising division.
 The company also brought several NBC-aired programs, like The Adventures of Hiram Holliday and The Lawless Years, as well as non-NBC programs like The Silent Service and Philip Marlowe, but none of them were successful.
 The company's first hit was the television show Bonanza, which aired from 1959 to 1973 on the NBC television network.
 Its follow-up project that was produced independently was Outlaws, a western from 1960 to 1962.
 The third independently produced NBC show, The Americans, which aired only in 1961, lasted a few episodes, and bombed after only one season.

 In 1961, NBC replaced CNP as its syndication division with NBC Films.
-Two years later, in 1963, NBC launched its production arm, NBC Productions (succeeding NBC Television Network), to continue producing its existing show Bonanza, and develop newer projects for the network.
+Two years later, in 1963, NBC launched its production arm, NBC Productions, which succeeded NBC Television Network, to continue producing its existing show Bonanza, and develop newer projects for the network.
 NBC developed and produced several shows internally like Kentucky Jones, Captain Nice and T.H.E.
 Cat.
 By 1966, the company had output talent deals with Sheldon Leonard, Bob Finkel, Norman Felton and David Dortort.
 The next big project was The High Chaparral, which was a hit among viewers throughout its four-season run, only to be axed in 1971 due to the rural purge.
 Throughout its partnership with Sheldon Leonard, they produced three shows Accidental Family, My Friend Tony and My World and Welcome to It, but none of them were successful.

-In 1971, NBC spun off NBC Films and sold it to National Telefilm Associates (later sold to Worldvision Enterprises) due to the 1970 fin-syn rules initiated by the Nixon administration, while programs from NBC News continued to be distributed internationally by NBC Enterprises for $7.5 million.
+In 1971, NBC spun off NBC Films and sold it to National Telefilm Associates (which was itself later sold to Worldvision Enterprises) due to the 1970 fin-syn rules initiated by the Nixon administration, while programs from NBC News continued to be distributed internationally by NBC Enterprises for $7.5 million.
 In 1974, NBC produced its next big hit Little House on the Prairie.